Samillion/skyforge-yagpdb/README.md

 This is a limitatation of YAGPDB not having the option to control when exactly you can run the command.
 So for example, if you save it on `4:35:20 PM`, the script will check every hour on `X:35:20` and that will mean Happy Hour announcements will be late as well.

 So at any hour of the day, just save or run the command at `HH:00:00` so that it would run at the start of every hour.

+# Information & Disclaimer
+All the information provided by `-skyforge` is voluntary effort, not official.
+It is based entirely on players testing, so result may vary depending on changes in the future.
+It is merely meant to guide you in the correct direction.

+This project was started by Sam Sinner and Leo Scrame.

+**Contributers:**
+- Laama Laamanen
+- Zanzuro Mizoru
+- Reinna Sigma
+- Istani Revenant

+# License
+Feel free to use, copy, modify or even take credit for the code as you please, just don't sell it or charge anyone.
+Let all use it as they like for free.